-Annually, the City of Jonesboro Purchasing Agent shall advertise twice in the local newspaper, one week apart, and on the City website, for a statement of qualifications (SOQ) from architects, engineers, and surveyors that desire to provide professional services for city construction projects.
-The deadline for submission shall be 10 days after the second advertisement.
+The City of Jonesboro Purchasing Agent shall advertise in the local newspaper and on the City website, once annually, for a statement of qualifications and performance data (SOQs) from Architects, Engineers, and Surveyors that desire to provide professional services for all city construction projects.
+The advertisement period should be for no less than two (2) weeks, at least one time each week, and the deadline for submission shall be no later than Jan.
+16.